ysndr/MSc-Thesis/chapter/background.md

 ### Applications of Configuration Languages

 Applications of configuration languages are ubiquitous especially in the vicinity of software development.
-While XML and JSON are often used by package managers [@npm, @maven, @composer], YAML is a popular choice for complex configurations such as CI/CD pipelines [@travis, @ghaction, @gitlab-runner] or machine configurations in software defined networks such as Kubernetes[@kubernetes] and docker compose [@docker-compose].
+While XML and JSON are often used by package managers [@Pereira2016 , @Varanasi2014, @adermannComposer], YAML is a popular choice for complex configurations such as CI/CD pipelines [@Vemula2017;@hellerAutomatingWorkflowsGitHub2021;@arefeen2019continuous] or machine configurations in software defined networks such as Kubernetes[@burnsKubernetesRunning] and docker compose [@Jangla2018].

 Such formats are used due to some significant advantages compared to other binary formats such as databases.
 Most strikingly, the textual representation allows inspection of a configuration without the need of a separate tool but a text editor.